bytefish/bytefish.de/blog/mapboxtileserver_csharp.md

 project.

 Playing with [baremaps] has also taught me how complicated it is to design styles and how to preprocess OSM data for your needs.
-At some point I gave up, but instead of throwing away the code I wrote I adapted it to use the pre-built [OpenMapTiles]:
+At some point I gave up, but instead of throwing away the code, I adapted it to use the pre-built [OpenMapTiles]:

 * [https://github.com/bytefish/MapboxTileServer](https://github.com/bytefish/MapboxTileServer)